zeit-io/zeit-user-docs/docs/organisationen/projekte.en.md

 ### Budgets

-A project always has an hourly budget and a total currency budget.
+Projects on ZEIT.IO have the following budgets:

-The hourly budget is the maximum number of hours that can be booked to the project.
+- **Hourly budget**: The maximum number of hours that can be booked on the project.
-The total currency budget is the amount available for the project.
-The total currency budget is the sum of the following three budgets:

 - **Budget (time tracking)**: The currency budget for time tracking.
+This sum is usually the hourly budget multiplied by the average hourly sales rate.
-- **Budget (expenses)**: The currency budget for expenses.
+- **Budget (expenses)**: The currency budget for expenses/travel costs.
-- **Budget (fixed price packages)**: The currency budget for the fixed price packages.
+- **Budget (fixed price packages)**: The currency budget for fixed price packages.
+- **Budget (total)**: The sum of the three currency budgets (time tracking, expenses, fixed price packages).

-By default, ZEIT.IO also ensures that these budgets are not exceeded.
+By default, ZEIT.IO ensures that these budgets are adhered to.
+If a booking would exceed one of the budgets, the booking will be rejected.
 Unless the option for "Allow overbookings" is activated.
-In that case, the budgets can also be exceeded.
+In this case, the budgets can also be exceeded.

+!!!
+Info
+    If times are to be booked to the project, then the hourly budget and budget (time recording) must be stored.
+    In this case, both fields must be greater than 0.
+If one of the two fields is 0, then no times can be booked to the project!

 ### Project number & order number